-A big question of the day during the depression seemed to be, do our children need the material things now, or do they need their education in future years?
+A big question during the Great Depression seemed to be, ‘Do our children need the material things now, or do they need their education in future years?’

-Our educators were asking questions in regard to the funds being spent on education., I quote from a 1933 newspaper.
+Local educators were asking questions in regard to the funds being spent on education.
+One account published in a 1933 newspaper reads as follows:

 It seems as though when a balance scale raises on one side, it lowers itself on the other.

 Roads played a major part in bringing our economy back into focus.
 Not only did it improve transportation, it furnished jobs, which put spendable money back into the economy.

 It was pointed out Missouri was to spend $30,000,000 for road construction in the same frame that education would receive a mere $3,000,000.